1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 9. Deploy your SCIM bridge containers based off the template file:

     Upload the [aca-op-scim-bridge.yaml](aca-op-scim-bridge.yaml) file to the Cloud Shell:
     - In a separate browser window, download the [aca-op-scim-bridge.yaml](aca-op-scim-bridge.yaml) (selecting the download icon from the top right) from our GitHub repository.
     - Click the “Upload/Download files” button and choose Upload.
     - Find the `aca.op-scim-bridge.yaml` file that you saved to your computer and choose it.

+    Run the following command to deploy the Container App from the template file:
     ```bash
     az containerapp update --resource-group $ResourceGroup --name $ConAppName --yaml aca-op-scim-bridge.yaml --query properties.configuration.ingress.fqdn
     ```